Tattoo Apprenticeships: How to Get One and Why You Need It

 3. Find a Licensed Tattoo Artist Who Will Take You as an Apprentice

-Find a shop with a good reputation, one you'd like to work at some day.
+Find a shop with a good reputation, maybe one you'd like to work at someday.
 Many shops take artists based on their personal style.
 If they specialize in a style you're good at, that could work—but if you have a style or talent they don't have covered, that could work, too.
 But don't worry too much about this.
-Mostly, look for reputable, professional shops that gets plenty of business.
+Mostly, look for reputable, professional shops that get plenty of business.

 What to look for in a tattoo mentor: